Emirates Airlines Baggage Fees 2020: What To Expect

 Charges For Additional Bags and Overweight/Oversized Luggage

-Weight limits on checked bags with Emirates Airlines can vary based on your fare and route.
+Weight limits on checked luggage with Emirates Airlines can vary based on your fare and route.
 For most Economy Fares, you will need to keep the weight of each checked bag to 50 pounds or fewer.
 Business and First-Class passengers may have checked bags weighing up to 70 pounds each.
 For some flights, such as those outside of the Americas, weight limits may be more limited.

 For flights within the Americas, checked bags should not exceed 59 linear inches for a single bag.
 If you’ll be checking more than two pieces of luggage, total linear dimensions of your bags should not exceed 118 inches combined.
 Larger bags may be subject to oversized baggage fees.